pandmi/underpacicus/README.md

 # output

-The result of script execution is a mail:
+The result of script execution is a mail with attached html-file:

 ![](t1_mail.png)

-- with html-file as output, For confidential reasons some parts of the output were blurred.
+For confidential reasons some parts of the html-output were blurred:

 ![](underpacicus_output.png)

-In the same folder should be placed create SQLite database.
-The past mail analysis might help to identify common problems.
+In the same folder among with Campaigns_monitoring_report.ipynb should be placed created SQLite database file: databasicus.db, which can be used for past mail analysis.
+The past mail analysis might help to identify most frequent optimization problems.

 # improvement to be made